North Coast Inland Trail: Portions

 Because the North Coast Inland Trail is not yet complete, it is currently separated into several disconnected portions that are generally defined by specific counties.
 The North Coast Inland Trail also has many small and incomplete segments in many areas of northern Ohio besides in these four counties, such as in Wood County and Lucas County, which are planned to eventually be expanded and connected.
 The following are the four prominent portions of the project:

 Huron County

 The Huron County portion of the trails is about 20 miles long and extends from Bellevue, through Monroeville and Norwalk to Collins.
 This portion is not completely paved; some parts are dirt trails.
 This portion of the trail is constructed over what were several abandoned railways managed by several defunct railroad companies.
 The Huron County portion was the first trail to be labeled as a part of the North Coast Inland Trail, and was established by and is maintained by the nonprofit organization Firelands Rails to Trails.

 Lorain County

-The Lorain County portion of the trails is 13 miles long, is completely paved, and extends from Elyria to Kipton.
-The entire trail particularly follows several abandoned railways.
+The Lorain County portion of the trails is 29 miles long, is completely paved, and extends from Lake Erie in Lorain to Elyria to Oberlin to Kipton to the county line.
+From Lorain through Elyria, the trail goes through parks (Black River Reservation and Cascade Park) and on streets.
+The trail west of Elyria particularly follows several abandoned railways.
 This portion of the trails was established by and is managed by the park district Lorain County Metro Parks.